lightkurve/lightkurve/_sources/about/install.rst.txt

 =========

-The easiest way to install *Lightkurve* and all of its dependencies is to use the ``pip`` command, which which is a standard part of all Python distributions.
+The easiest way to install *Lightkurve* and all of its dependencies is to use the ``pip`` command, which is a standard part of all Python distributions.
 To install *Lightkurve*, run the following command in a terminal window::

     $ python -m pip install lightkurve --upgrade